GeiserX/genieacs-docker/README.md

 # Docker Compose and Dockerfile files for GenieACS 1.2

-Tested against Debian 10 and CentOS 7.
+GenieACS 1.2 tested against Debian 10 and CentOS 7.
 Strongly recommended to install it in a machine with at least **4 GB of RAM** or more.

 **Please**, modify the `docker-compose.yml` file accordingly if you plan to deploy into production.
 Comment out the `volumes:` directive if you encounter problems in the installation.